jeffreysbrother/angular2-udemy/README.md

 ###Adding new components

 To create a new component using the CLI, we type `ng generate component new-thing`.
+You may also use the shorthand `ng g c new-thing`.
 This will create a directory called "new-thing" within the app directory.
 In here, we will see four new files:

 * new-thing.component.css
 * new-thing.component.html